autonomys/infra/scripts/launch-nodes/README.md

 # Subspace Node Manager

-This script manages the deployment of Subspace nodes (RPC, Farmer, Timekeeper, and Bootstrap nodes) on multiple servers using SSH.
+This script manages the deployment and upgrades of Subspace nodes (RPC, Farmer, Timekeeper, Domain, and Bootstrap nodes) on multiple servers using SSH.
 It updates the `.env` file with the specified release version, coordinates the startup sequence, and ensures that RPC and Farmer nodes are started before the Bootstrap node, which is updated last with the correct `GENESIS_HASH`.

 ## Features